silanthro/stores-client/content/docs/cookbook/complete-todoist-tasks.md

 model_with_tools = model.bind_tools(index.tools)
 messages = [
     HumanMessage(
         content="What tasks are due today?
-Do them for me."
+Use your tools to complete them for me.
+Don't ask questions."
     ),
 ]